microsoft/vcpkg-docs/vcpkg/consume/caching-workload-identity-federation.md

 > used.
 Moreover, vcpkg caches provide a mechanism where a compromised build may be able to cause
 > other builds to use compromised assets from caches.
 >
-> You should not allow machines which run untrusted 3rd party build requests to write to caches
+> You should not allow machines which run untrusted third-party build requests to write to caches

 > that are used for official builds.

 ## Prerequisites